acorn-io/aml/README.md

     key: "value"
 }

-// Objects can be defined multiple as long as the values are new or the same
+// Objects can be defined multiple time as long as the keys are new or the values for existing keys are the
+// same as previously defined
 anObject: {
     aNewKey: "value"
     key: "value"